icaoberg/Workshop_2017/README.md

 This repository has been created as a place to work out and share the components of this pipeline.

-At this point, the candidate tools for such a joint model are:

 ![Cell1 in CellBlender/MCell](cellblender/Cell1_Test1.gif?raw=true "Cell1 in CellBlender/MCell")